 Although domestic charges are not easily dropped, you can provide a strong defense.
 It is helpful to seek legal help from an attorney with experience handling domestic violence defense.
 Some of the possible defenses to domestic violence charges are proving that the charges are false, showing that the incident occurred due to self-defense, or that the injury was an accident, among others.
 Your attorney will work to try to get the charges dropped in cases where there is no evidence to support the charges.

 If you were charged with domestic violence, you do not need to face the situation alone.
-Contact our legal team at David Lehr Law online or by phone at (805) 477-0070 for a free case evaluation.
+Contact our legal team at Strongest Defense online or by phone at (805) 477-0070 for a free case evaluation.